-Because ipilimumab is an immunotherapy that works by enhancing the patient's immune system, most adverse reactions associated with ipilimumab are related to overactivity of the patient's immune system (ie, immune-related adverse events [irAEs]).
-Various organ systems (often more than one) or tissues may be affected.
+Because nivolumab and ipilimumab are immunotherapies that work by enhancing the patient's immune system, most adverse reactions associated with the combination are related to overactivity of the patient's immune system (ie, immune-related adverse events [irAEs]).
+Various organ systems or tissues may be affected.
+Risk and severity of irAEs are relatively higher when nivolumab and ipilimumab are coadministered than when used as monotherapies.
+The irAEs associated with nivolumab/ipilimumab combination therapy also tend to have an earlier onset.

-- Key to toxicity management: - " Proactive assessment for early signs/symptoms of toxicity - " Prompt intervention - " irAEs are typically managed with selective use of steroids - " In rare instances, toxicity may be steroid refractory, and additional immunosuppressive agents may be necessary (mycophenolate mofetil, cyclophosphamide, etc) - " Ipilimumab will likely be held or discontinued depending on severity and/or persistence - " Referral to organ specialist should be considered - irAEs associated with ipilimumab treatment can be categorized into those that are most common, less common but serious, and others that are easily overlooked - Table 1 lists these irAEs and the corresponding Care Step Pathways in Appendix 1.
-Other adverse events associated with ipilimumab are shown in Appendix 2 irAE category Examples Location Most common Skin toxicities (pruritis, rash) Gastrointestinal toxicities - Mild diarrhea/colitis - Mucositis/xerostomia Hepatic toxicities - Elevated transaminases Appendix 1 Less common but serious Endocrinopathies - Hypophysitis (pituitary) - Thyroiditis - Diabetes Pneumonitis Appendix 1 Easily overlooked Arthralgia/arthritis Neuropathy Nephritis Appendix 1
+- Key to toxicity management: - " Proactive assessment for early signs/symptoms of toxicity - " Prompt intervention - " irAEs are typically managed with selective use of steroids - " In rare instances, toxicity may be steroid refractory, and additional immunosuppressive agents may be necessary (mycophenolate mofetil, cyclophosphamide, etc) - " Nivolumab/ipilimumab will likely be held or discontinued depending on severity and/or persistence of the irAE - " Referral to organ specialist should be considered - irAEs associated with nivolumab/ipilimumab combination therapy can be categorized as most common, less common but serious, and others that are easily overlooked - Table 1 lists these irAEs and the corresponding Care Step Pathways in Appendix 1.
+Other adverse events associated with nivolumab/ipilimumab are shown in Appendix 2 irAE category Examples Location Most common Skin toxicities (pruritis, rash) Gastrointestinal toxicities Diarrhea/colitis Mucositis/xerostomia Hepatic toxicities Elevated transaminases Appendix 1 Less common but serious Endocrinopathies - Hypophysitis (pituitary) - Thyroiditis - Diabetes Pneumonitis Appendix 1 Easily overlooked Arthralgia Neuropathy Nephritis Appendix 1

 Table 1.
-Care Step Pathways for the Management of Immune-Related AEs Associated With Ipilimumab Monotherapy
+List of Care Step Pathways for the management of immunerelated AEs associated with nivolumab/ipilimumab therapy